-Currently, I am PhD student at the University of Washington in the lab of Dr. Joe Sisneros.
-The Sisneros lab use fish as a model system to investigate the functions of the auditory system.
-For my research, I am primarily interested in the neural mechanisms of sound source localization in free-swimming Plainfin Midshipman, Porichthys notatus.
-My primary research interests utilize behavioral, physiological, and neurobiological techniques.
+Currently, I am a Ph.D. student in the lab of Dr. Joseph Sisneros at the University of Washington.
+The Sisneros Lab utilize Zebrafish (Danio rerio) and Plainfin Midshipman (Porichthys notatus) to investigate the functions of the teleost auditory system.
+I am primarily interested in investigating the auditory neural mechanisms of sound source localization in free-swimming midshipman fish and the auditory sensitivity of the midshipman utricle.